Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 1: Interviews with Sleep Specialists to Identify Shortcomings of Traditional Sleep Diaries

 \subsubsection{Recording sleep diary}

-Patients record their sleep over the two-week period between visits.
-The diary recording process recurs across sessions and has following characteristics: \begin{itemize} [leftmargin=*, nolistsep] \item \textit{Questions.} Questions in the diary are based on the consensus sleep diary \cite{carney2012consensus}.
+Patients record their sleep over the two-week period between visits. \am{As shown in Table \ref{tab:practice_overview}, sleep diaries are used extensively in both clinical and research settings for monitoring sleep behaviors in addition to other subjective questionnaires and objective tools (\eg actigraphy and EEG).} The diary recording process recurs across sessions and has following characteristics: \begin{itemize} [leftmargin=*, nolistsep] \item \textit{Questions.} Questions in the diary are based on the consensus sleep diary \cite{carney2012consensus}.

 \textbf{Shortcomings.} This static diary offers little flexibility for different patients’ needs.
 Memory erosion makes recall unreliable, and without contextual information about why certain nights were good or bad, the entries lack depth.